We may earn money or products from the companies mentioned in this post.

 Given the fact that coconut oil has a high concentration of lauric acid, it is solid at room temperature and is known for having a longer shelf life as compared to other unsaturated cooking oils.

-Therefore, you can see that coconut oil is one of the best keto oils available.
+Therefore, you can see that coconut oil is one of the best oils for our keto healthy fats list.

 Did you know that butter is making a huge comeback in cooking recipes?
 It is because grass-fed butter contains vitamin A, D, K2, and E.